Introspective Deep Metric Learning for Image Retrieval: Introduction

 Generally, deep metric learning (DML) employs deep neural networks~\cite{simonyan2014very,szegedy2015going,he2016deep} to map an image to a discriminative embedding space~\cite{zhang2017learning}.
 Most methods represent images using a deterministic embedding which only describes the characteristic features~\cite{wu2017sampling,schroff2015facenet}.
 Nevertheless, when asked to classify a certain image, humans are able to additionally provide the corresponding confidence as well as the semantic features of the image since an image might be ambiguous.
 Motivated by this, researchers have proposed a variety of probabilistic embedding methods using distributions to model images in the embedding space~\cite{oh2018modeling,zhang2021point,sun2020view,chun2021probabilistic}.
 They typically use KL-divergence~\cite{hershey2007approximating} or Monte-Carlo-sampling-based~\cite{oh2018modeling} distances to measure the similarity between images.
 They regard the variance of the distributions as the uncertainty measure of images, yet they still provide a confident judgment of similarity regardless of the uncertainty.
 Specifically, though the variance affects the distribution discrepancy, a larger variance of an image does not necessarily blur its differences from other images.
 Given a highly ambiguous image (\emph{e.g.}, an extremely blurred image), we think it is more reasonable to weaken the semantic discrepancies and consider it similar to other images since it literally could be anything.

-In this paper, we propose an introspective similarity metric to achieve this and further present an introspective deep metric learning (IDML) framework for both image retrieval and classification.
+In this paper, we propose an introspective similarity metric to achieve this and further present an introspective deep metric learning (IDML) framework for image retrieval.
 Different from existing methods, we represent an image using a semantic embedding to capture the semantic characteristics and further accompany it with an uncertainty embedding to model the uncertainty.
 An introspective similarity metric then takes as input both embeddings and outputs an uncertainty-aware similarity score, which softens the semantic discrepancies by the degree of uncertainty.
-Different from the conventional metric, the proposed introspective metric deems a pair of images similar if they are either semantically similar or ambiguous to judge, as illustrated in Fig.~\ref{fig:top}.
+Different from the conventional metric, the proposed introspective metric deems a pair of images similar if they are either semantically similar or ambiguous to judge, as illustrated in Figure~\ref{fig:motivation}.
 It provides more flexibility to the training process to avoid the harmful influence of inaccurately labeled data.
 To further demonstrate the advantage of the proposed metric for learning with uncertainties, we employ the widely used Mixup~\cite{zhang2018mixup,chou2020remix,verma2019manifold} technique to generate images with large uncertainties and further employ the IDML framework for learning.
 The overall framework of the proposed IDML can be trained efficiently in an end-to-end manner and generally applied to existing deep metric learning methods.
 We perform extensive experiments on the CUB-200-2011, Cars196, and Stanford Online Products datasets for image retrieval, which shows that our framework generally improves the performance of existing deep metric learning methods by a large margin and attains state-of-the-art results.
-We also evaluate our framework on the image classification task on the widely used ImageNet-1K, CIFAR-10, and CIFAR-100 datasets.
-Experimental results show that our introspective similarity metric further boosts existing data mixing methods including Mixup and CutMix~\cite{zhang2018mixup,yun2019cutmix} (\emph{e.g.}, +0.44\% for CutMix on ImageNet-1K).
+We additionally provide an in-depth analysis of our framework including an ablation study of different components, effects of different augmentations, and qualitative analysis of the learned uncertainty.